socaciumugurel/Symfony-project/README.md

 In this project I made a website where you can make CRUD operations on the database using Symfony Framework.
 Also I made a login Session but there is no difference yet between simple client and user.
  You will have to install the database first in order for program to work.

+#My personal project about Food

 ![alt tag](https://github.com/socaciumugurel/Symfony-project/blob/master/web/pictures/Untitled-1.jpg)

+#My personal project about Food

 ![alt tag](https://github.com/socaciumugurel/Symfony-project/blob/master/web/pictures/Capture.JPG)

+#My personal project about Food

 ![alt tag](https://github.com/socaciumugurel/Symfony-project/blob/master/web/pictures/Untitlede-1.jpg)

+#Register as new user
 ![alt tag](https://github.com/socaciumugurel/Symfony-project/blob/master/web/pictures/Untitlerrd-1.jpg)

+#Upload an image
 ![alt tag](https://github.com/socaciumugurel/Symfony-project/blob/master/web/pictures/Untitleed-1.jpg)